 “AAA” has the meaning set forth in Section 19.1.

-“Adjusted Heat Rate” shall mean the thermal efficiency of the Facility expressed as a ratio of fuel consumed to a unit of electric power output, as measured during a Heat Rate Test and Adjusted from test conditions to Basis Conditions by the methods described in Exhibit E-3.
+“Adjusted Heat Rate” shall mean the thermal efficiency of the New Facility expressed as a ratio of fuel consumed to a unit of electric power output, as measured during a Heat Rate Test and Adjusted from test conditions to Basis Conditions by the methods described in Exhibit E-3.

-“Adjusted Electrical Output” shall mean the electric output of the Facility net of all auxiliary loads as measured during a Electrical Output Test and corrected from test conditions to Basis Conditions by the methods described in Exhibit E-3.
+“Adjusted Electrical Output” shall mean the electric output of the New Facility net of all auxiliary loads as measured during a Electrical Output Test and corrected from test conditions to Basis Conditions by the methods described in Exhibit E-3.

 “Affiliate” shall mean, with respect to any Person, any other Person that (a) owns or controls, directly or indirectly, the first Person, (b) is owned or controlled by the first Person, or (c) is under common ownership or control with the first Person, where “own” means ownership of fifty percent (50%) or more of the equity interests or rights to distributions on account of equity of the Person and “control” means the power to direct the management or policies of the Person, whether through the ownership of voting securities, by contract, or otherwise.